 Since 2001-02, licensing examination has been in place, and it is at least screening fresh medical graduates.
 However, the quality of licensing examination can still be questioned.
 How NMC initiates the periodic examination for all doctors?
 Who will evaluate the senior most doctors?

 There will not be anyone to test their examination.
 NMC should work on it.
-It should form a board of examination, which will be responsible for evaluating the examination of all specialists or whatever.
-The board must comprise doctors of all specialties.
-But again, there will be a question — how will the board members be evaluated?
+It should form a board of examination, which will be responsible for evaluating the examination of all specialists no matter who.
+The board should comprise of doctors of all specialties.
+But again, there will be a question: how will the board members be evaluated?
 This is a very thorny issue.

 But a periodic evaluation of all doctors in terms of their work every year could be the right approach.
 NMC can ask doctors to produce research papers, scientific papers, case studies and the likes.
 It should set criteria to evaluate these papers.
 Nepali doctors work diligently but are poor in inscription and record keeping.
 Doctors need a mechanism to make them submit a certain number of papers to NMC to renew his/her medical license every one or two years.
 If s/he fails to do so, the doctor has to sit for the medical licensing examination again and renew NMC registration.
 If it evolves as a system, it will be beneficial to all.

 There will be a lot of literature produced every year.
-Some of it will be international class.
-This will put us in the international arena to help increase research works.
-Some of these papers will highlight the major health issues and problems of the country, which, in turn, will help the government and non-government sectors institute sound policy for better care and/or infrastructure.
+Some of it will be of international standard.
+This will put us in the international arena and help increase research works.
+Some of these papers will highlight the major health issues and problems of the country, which in turn, will help the government and non-government sectors to institute sound policy for better care and/or infrastructure.
 Such papers will highlight the success stories.
-This may even promote medical tourism in our country, which will definitely help boost the country’s economy.
-Already, tourism is a major source of foreign currency.
+This may even promote medical tourism in our country, which will definitely help boost the country’s economy where tourism is already a major source of foreign currency.
 Medical tourism will be a solid boost to this industry.

-Such literature will highlight the constraints of healthcare facilities in rural and inaccessible areas.
-This will attract donors to lunch new projects and assistance.
+These literatures will highlight the constraints of healthcare facilities in rural and inaccessible areas and will attract donors to launch new projects and assistance.
 At the international level, the doctors will also be better known and it will create jobs and training opportunities to equip the medical staff with new skills and technologies.
 NMC can set up a national medical library and publish all the research works.
-These publications can follow a certain international standard and with work, be recognized as such.
+These publications can follow a certain international standards and with work, be recognized as such.

 Doctors from rural and inaccessible areas may complain that they don’t have access to literature and that they are mostly busy due to the administrative work.
 The brighter part is that they can also put down things based on their personal experiences.
 For instance, some have done marvelous jobs despite the scarce resources they work with.
 Their papers can describe – and teach others – how to manage the cases with scarce resources, which will trigger new ideas and innovations for the future.
 They may also attract new donors.

 It is easier said than done.
-However, someone has to take the initiatives.
+However, someone has to take the initiative.
 NMC should provide clear guidelines for different types of paper.
 An editorial and review board will review those submissions.
 NMC must have an authority to consider or discard them.
-Without the successful paper, no one should be allowed to continue the practice.
-For that, every one or two years, doctors would write at least a paper to continue registration with the council.
+Without a successful paper, no one should be allowed to continue medical practice.
+For that, every one or two years, doctors would write at least a paper to continue being registered with the council.